carlwiedemann/carlwiedemann.github.io/md/2024-01-05-gans-toward-better-code-review.md

 Unfortunately, my experience has been questions like Alice's are _typical_ in review, especially if Alice is learning to develop her skills as a reviewer, or even if Alice is simply constrained for time.

-And as mentioned, the _very task_ of code review itself primes both author and reviewer for to "find-flaws-and-fix."
+And as mentioned, the _very task_ of code review itself primes both author and reviewer to "find-flaws-and-fix."
 So alongside our varying skills and efforts, a _typical_ question asked in review is often **not perceived as a question at all, but instead as a <span class="highlight">polite suggestion</span>**.

 **I have found this is <span class="highlight">especially prevalent in when a less experienced engineer is receiving review from a more experienced engineer.</span>** After all, part of Junior Engineer Bob's job is to grow by learning from people like Senior Engineer Alice, right?